-la \djeimyz..e la \djordj.bruna That-namedJames and that-named George is-a-brother.
+la djeimyz..e la djordj.bruna That-namedJames and that-named George is-a-brother.

 since that expands to two bridi and means that James is a brother and so is George, but not necessarily of each other.
-If the e-is changed to jo'u, however, the meaning of Example 14.116-is preserved:
+If the .e - is changed to jo'u, however, the meaning of Example 14.116 - is preserved:

-la \djeimyz.jo'u That-namedJames in-common-withthat-named la \djordj.cu remei bruna George are-a-twosometype-of-brothers.
+la \djeimyz.jo'u That-namedJames in-common-with that-named la \djordj.curemei bruna that-namedGeorge are-a-twosometype-of-brothers.